 ABSTRACT: This essay demonstrates how Charles Dickens used the form of serial fiction to experiment with a uniquely Victorian idea of life as a dynamic network of interactions.
 Reading Our Mutual Friend alongside nineteenth-century physiological and evolutionary writing, I show how Dickens shaped novel form around the attractions and reactions that organized social and psychological life in his city.
 Victorian sciences—particularly the work of George Henry Lewes and Charles Darwin—were turning to “net-work” to describe the plastic processes underpinning biological life.
 Dickens's fiction used the same dynamic potential of network form to put in motion the mechanisms of social life.
 Taking a novel form traditionally organized around the story of a self, Dickens used serial publication to incorporate variety, change, and new combinations of radically heterogeneous characters into each new installment, turning novel form into an ongoing formation.
 The resulting model of character psychology is one that replaces interiority with interaction and individuated desire with physiological affect. |

-Forming People: Psychology and Victorian Novel Form
+Novel Formation: Psychology and the Victorian Novel

 My current book project argues that the Victorian novel reshaped the story of modern human psychology.
 Rethinking the now common association of the novel form with the production of a self-contained, self-governing modern individual, this project shows that the novel form deconstructed the form of the person it simultaneously helped to imagine into being.
 In chapters that chart the novel’s bold experimentation with new ways of understanding human consciousness as sensory, multi-centered, and always changing in reaction to social, biological, and environmental stimuli, I show how novels by Charlotte Brontë, Charles Dickens, Wilkie Collins, George Eliot, and others imagined a process-oriented psychology even as they crafted characters with will and self-control.
 Through the formal dynamic of promising closure at the end while experimenting during a long middle with narrative tactics that counter that containment, the Victorian novel imagined the self as both contained and volatile, both stable and in process, both psychologically integrated and physiologically malleable.
 Investigating these seemingly contradictory capacities of Victorian novel form for representing human psychology, this study situates the novel at the center of a paradox in modernity’s conception of the human person.
 Investigating these seemingly contradictory capacities of Victorian novel form for representing human psychology, this study situates the novel at the center of a paradox in modernity’s conception of the human person.

 As psychology began to find its footing as a discipline in the second half of the century, one of its foundational problems was that objective knowledge of subjective experience appeared an impossible goal.
 In order to create a knowledge of human consciousness (a psychology), procedures of external objective knowledge would need to interfere with the subjective processes of being, living, and experiencing the world as a person.
-Forming People argues that the Victorian novel was uniquely able to solve this impasse between subjective and objective ways of knowing the self by maximizing the dual capacities of form—as verb and as noun—to integrate both perspectives on human psychology.
+Novel Formation argues that the Victorian novel was uniquely able to solve this impasse between subjective and objective ways of knowing the self by maximizing the dual capacities of form—as verb and as noun—to integrate both perspectives on human psychology.
 At the beginning of the Victorian era, the novel was already poised as a technology of formation and world-making to take up the task of experimenting with an increasingly complex and fractured human self in a teeming and expanding social world.
 Through its engagement with psychology, life sciences, and social sciences, I argue, the novel altered its formation of the people it called into being—character, narrator, even reader.
 This project interrogates this formal work and the theories of self it made possible.
 “Character,” the narrator of George Eliot’s Middlemarch tells us, “is a process and an unfolding.”
 Victorian novels experimented with and expanded the capacities of their own formation to imagine characters as ongoing sets of sensory and subjective processes, always changing and always resisting the reification imposed by mechanisms of objective knowledge.
 From composites of multiple first-person accounts to strange juxtapositions of omniscience and subjective feeling, from gaps and shifts in narrative to the extended form-in-process of the serial story, novels by Charlotte Brontë, Charles Dickens, Wilkie Collins, Mary Elizabeth Braddon, George Eliot, Robert Louis Stevenson, and Bram Stoker formally enacted the heterogeneity and instability of the characters they created.
 And in so doing they contributed to, experimented with, and reshaped for popular consumption theories of the person we find under discussion in scientific texts by George Combe, William Carpenter, George Henry Lewes, Charles Darwin, Henry Maudsley, and Francis Galton.
 What made such experimentation in form and formation possible, I argue, was the novel’s promise of closure, stasis, and unity: the promise of the novel’s eventual form (as noun).
 With such inevitable closure came the expectation of a retrospective unity, an invitation to reader and critic to look back on the whole and understand the form of both character and novel objectively, from the distance of after or beyond the text.
 This study examines the interplay between these two operations of narrative form—processual formation and stable form—in both novels and in the people they create.
 It does so in order to show that the novel, by holding out the promise of form (n.) and its association with objective knowledge of the whole, was able to immerse readers in alternative and often resistant modes of formation (form as verb) that make space for experiments with flexible and fluid models of the human self.
 Both these novels and the characters they create are plastic forms, to borrow a term from Catherine Malabou’s new materialist philosophy; they are malleable and have the capacity to create themselves anew as a novel unfolds. |

 Methodologically, then, this study asks for a dual attention to form—to the critical practice of understanding novel form as a unified whole with many parts and to the temporally expansive practices of reading the novel as an ongoing, punctuated, and evolving formation.
 It roots this dual attention to form and formation in the novels themselves.
 Each chapter considers how the novel creates both macro and micro perspectives—what Michel de Certeau has called strategy and tactics—to contrast a stable whole with plasticity and adaptability.
-Forming People privileges a reading practice that can simultaneously recognize the novel’s movement towards stasis, unity, and objective knowledge, while at the same time illuminating the shifts and undercurrents, the acts and resistances, inherent in that movement.
+Novel Formation privileges a reading practice that can simultaneously recognize the novel’s movement towards stasis, unity, and objective knowledge, while at the same time illuminating the shifts and undercurrents, the acts and resistances, inherent in that movement.
 In recognizing these facets of novel form we can also recognize that there is a simultaneous formation of personhood taking place in the novel—that the conception of a person as a stable, knowable, permanent identity is always interrupted, undergirded, and created as a function of that person’s heterogeneity, plasticity, and adaptability.

 Chapters: